-DEFENSE SUPPORT PROGRAM (DSP) Strategic and tactical launch detection
+DEFENSE SUPPORT PROGRAM (DSP)

+Strategic and tactical launch detection

 Brief: DSP provides ballistic missile early warning and is a key part of North American and theater early warning systems.
 It is capable of detecting missile launches and nuclear detonations and was initially meant to watch the Soviet military.
-It was used extensively in the 1991 Gulf War to detect Iragi theater missile launches against coalition forces and allies in the region.
+It was used extensively in the 1991 Gulf War to detect Iraqi theater missile launches against coalition forces and allies in the region.
 The 23rd and final DSP satellite launched in December 2007 but malfunctioned and began drifting outside its intended orbit in 2008.
 Block 5 is the latest variant and is more survivable than predecessors.
 It includes a medium wavelength IR sensor for more mission utility and accommodates 6,000 detectors.
+The constellation hosts X-ray, optical, and radiation sensors that form a key part of the Radiation Detection Capability (RADEC) supporting the U.S. Nuclear Detonation Detection System (USNDS).
+USNDS is capable of near-real-time atmospheric and near-space detection and location of nuclear blasts supporting tactical warning, nuclear forces, space control, treaty monitoring, and classified missions.
 Nine Block 5 satellites were deployed between 1989 and 2007.
 Control of the constellation was consolidated to the new Block 10 Mission Control Station at Buckley in early 2016.
 SBIRS is integrated with DSP, augments its role, and is designed to eventually replace the constellation on orbit.
 The constellations jointly enabled early detection of ballistic missiles launched by Iran against U.S. forces at Al Asad AB, Iraq, on Jan.
 7, 2020, reducing casualties.
+FY24 funds support DSP and SBIRS fixed and mobile ground station comms, crypto, cybersecurity, and processing modernization.
+The Army transferred the combined constellations' four Joint Tactical Ground Stations (JTAGS) located in Japan, Italy, South Korea, and Qatar to USSF as part of overall consolidation efforts on Oct.
+1, 2023.
+USSF announced retirement of DSP-17, launched in 1994, on March 22, 2023.

 Contractors: Northrop Grumman (formerly TRW); Aerojet.

 Operator/Location: USSF SpOC, Space Delta 4 (DEL 4); Buckley SFB, Colo.
 First Launch: November 1970.
-IOC: Circa 1972.